 I am a full time artists that sculpts primarily imaginary, mythical, fantasy creatures.
 There are occasions when I try my hand at busts of people or animals but usually I like to sculpt dragons, gryphons, and epic fantasy heroes.
 In this video I will be sculpting Magnifico, the Dragon, a creature character from the novels of Kevin Gerard.
 Kevin commissioned me to make this sculpture for him to illustrate his books.
-Kevin’s books are available on-line from Amazon or from his web page.
+Kevin’s books are available on-line from Amazon or from his.

 We began by agreeing upon a price and then signing a contract outlining the scope of the work and time frame for delivery of the work.
 Kevin also provide me with a sketch another artist had rendered for him sometime ago.
 This allowed me to jump right into sculpting.